 - If you are adopting a dog and currently have a dog at home, you will need to come back with your dog for a meet and greet.
 You will not be able to take home your new dog until that happens

-- Once you have been approved to adopt, the pet will be microchipped (if not already) for $10.
+- Once you have been approved to adopt, the pet will be microchipped (if not already).

 - If the pet has not been spayed or neutered, we will schedule the surgery appointment.